Beach in a cove on the Costa Blanca

 Things to do

 While its glorious beaches are Costa Blanca’s main calling card, look beyond the coastline to discover a rich culture and natural beauty.
-You can immerse yourself in local traditions at lively fiestas and dine on sea-to-plate cuisine at unassuming waterside restaurants.
+Immerse yourself in local traditions at lively fiestas and dine on sea-to-plate cuisine at unassuming waterside restaurants.
 National parks protect cragged mountains pitted with ravines and secluded coves accessible only by water.

 Wide valleys conceal quaint hamlets and meandering rivers, which can be explored on foot or by car.
 Hiking isn’t the only way to explore the landscape; discover remote caves by kayak or cycle climbs worthy of La Vuelta a España – one of the toughest cycling races in the world.